Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 5. An AWS role will be created in the customer's account to mark Cloudneeti's account as a trusted entity with the SecurityAudit access policy.

-## Collect AWS account information
+## STEP 2: Collect AWS account information
 The following steps are executed by the AWS **Administrator** role.

 ### AWS account id